Diversity & Inclusion

 • To ensure that students receive outstanding, thoughtful mentorship throughout their training, all TPCB faculty members are required to complete training in mentorship and cultural sensitivity that is provided by the three institutions.
 Faculty are also encouraged to attend ongoing mentor training workshops and seminars that are organized across the three campuses.
 In conjunction, we provide our students with resources to help them make the most of their interactions with their mentors, both within TPCB and beyond.
 Incoming students are paired with faculty First-Year Advisors who assist them in selecting rotations, thesis labs, coursework, and in establishing an Individual Development Plan.
 Subsequently, all students maintain a thesis committee of at least four TPCB faculty members and are encouraged to meet with the committee regularly as well as intermittently as needed to support their scientific training and professional development.

 • To assist new students with the transition to graduate school and life in New York City, our TPCB Student Orientation Committee hosts a series of welcome events during the summer upon arrival on campus.
-Next year, we will also be launching a new intiative to pair each incoming student with a senior student mentor, who will provide personalized advice and support.
+In 2021, we also launched a new initiative to pair each incoming student with a senior student mentor to provide personalized advice and support.

 • To foster a culture of outreach to the next generation of scientists, we strongly encourage all TPCB students to participate in outreach programs.
 Our students are outstanding role models for young scientists from all backgrounds, and have taken on leadership roles in the newly formed Tri-Institutional Outreach Club, which focuses on STEM outreach initiatives for K-12 through undergraduate students, primarily for students from underrepresented groups and those from low-income families.
 Our students also participate in ongoing outreach programs and events such as those organized by RockEDU Science Outreach.